daguenther/Z2A/Procedures/Administration.md

 * Don't sit in one place for too long, it's bad for you
 * Don't torrent or download large files during the day

+Additional guidlines will be talked about with only parents

+* How much time their kids should be on screens
+* Talking to your kids about pornography
+*

 # Cyber Bulling

 The school will set up a email address for the submission of cyber bulling attacks.
 The email address will be made publically available for students to access.
 Students are asked to include the following information: